 Would you like to help make a difference, enjoy excellent benefits, and join a fast-growing company?
 We might have a job for you.

-We are looking for dedicated School Based Clinician who shares our passion for helping others to join the I Am Boundless, Inc. team!
+We are looking for a dedicated Lead Center Based Clinician who shares our passion for helping others to join the I Am Boundless, Inc. team!

 Boundless is fast growing CQL- and CARF- accredited nonprofit organization with nearly 40 years of expertise.
 We are focused on supporting people with complex needs associated with intellectual and developmental disabilities and/or behavioral health challenges.

 Working for Boundless has many perks.
 We treat our team like family and offer advantages that allow you to focus, thrive, and grow.

 Enjoy excellent benefits such as medical, dental, vision, and life insurance, a flexible spending plan, legalshield, and 401k.
 Looking to develop your skills?
 Boundless can offer you hard to find training, flexibility, and personal and professional opportunities.

 Employees also get five weeks of paid time off with the potential to earn additional days.

 Sign on bonus $3k after 6 months for LISW-S

 The Lead Center-Based Clinician reports to the Director of Outpatient and Community-Based Services and is responsible for ensuring that the medically related emotional and social needs of the clients are met and maintained on an individual basis in accordance with policies and procedures, and current federal, state and local standards, guidelines, and regulations.

 - Develops a comprehensive social history and psychosocial assessment that includes the client’s problems and strengths and preferences, including cultural, religious, and ethnic background and implications for the care plan.